 This is because institutions themselves have internal philosophies that are derived in part from the circumstances under which they were formed.
 These philosophies drive them and define their function in society, and while that function might evolve over time, it is unlikely to stray too far from its origin point.
 No matter how an individual might feel about an institution or its function within the status quo, that institutional philosophy has a powerful effect.
 For example, law enforcement has a history of terroristic behavior towards Black communities and sees itself as adversarial to them; the institutional bias within law enforcement that Blackness is synonymous with crime can and will infect nonwhite officers.
 The tragedy of Philando Castile is an example of this—Castile was killed by a Latino officer who had clearly bought into the white supremacist philosophy of the system in which he worked.
 Whether or not Officer Yanez consciously considered Black people’s lives to be worthless, when under duress, he fell back on an institutional philosophy rooted in Whiteness that prioritizes the comfort of white and white-adjacent people over the lives of Black people.
 An assimilationist, conformist mentality is both encouraged and required to successfully function as an agent of an oppressive institution.
 As long as you are harming the right people—in other words, nonwhite people and preferably Black people—the institution will have your back.
 When oppressed people working within systems fail to recognize that institutional support is only maintained as long as they’re working to uphold the status quo, they will be sacrificed.

 Working within the existing system can only ever be a palliative measure.
 Legislative and legal change is easily undone, because the underlying problem is that our political system was designed to serve white, wealthy, straight, able-bodied, cisgender men.
-It’s pretty simple, if painful, to rip off a band-aid, and all our interventions, from the 13th amendment to the Voting Rights Act, are band-aids attempting to cover the gaping wound that is a Constitution written to the exclusion of a majority of the individuals living in America at the time.
+It’s pretty simple, if painful, to rip off a band-aid, and all our interventions, from the 13th amendment to the Voting Rights Act, are band-aids attempting to cover the gaping wound that is a Constitution written to the exclusion of a majority of the individuals living in the country at the time (and resting on the genocide of those individuals who held the land before its founding).
 Band-aids over that wound are useful, however, for preventing vulnerable populations from bleeding out.
 Legislative and legal change can provide comfort, keeping us alive and able to work towards transformative change.

 Participation in the political system is a way of making sure we stay relatively protected in the current paradigm while we scheme on what’s going to replace it.
 Any revolution has to have both short-term and long-term aspects.
 Working within the system to achieve short-term goals makes sense.
 Voting, running for office, and other status quo political activities do have a direct impact on the lives of oppressed and marginalized people.
 Despite the perceived futility of it, I vote, because who holds office can greatly affect the ease of existing as an oppressed person.
 Doing work within systems that we know are not designed to work for us also has educational potential—learning what structural features of the current system enable inequity instructs us on what to avoid when creating a new one.